mastodon/documentation/content/en/admin/scaling.md

 To reduce the load on your Postgresql server, you may wish to setup hot streaming replication (read replica).
 [See this guide for an example](https://cloud.google.com/community/tutorials/setting-up-postgres-hot-standby).
 You can make use of the replica in Mastodon in these ways:

 * The streaming API server does not issue writes at all, so you can connect it straight to the replica.
 But it’s not querying the database very often anyway so the impact of this is little.
-* Use the Makara driver in the web and sidekiq processes, so that writes go to the master database, while reads go to the replica.
+* Use the Makara driver in the web and sidekiq processes, so that writes go to the primary database, while reads go to the replica.
 Let’s talk about that.

 You will have to edit the `config/database.yml` file and replace the `production` section as follows: